BAJAJ BROKING

 Most investment options do not offer you protection against inflation.
 However, inflation indexed bonds offer you guaranteed protection against inflation.
 Besides, they are issued by the Reserve Bank of India (RBI); hence, they have high creditworthiness.
 Read this blog, as it explains what an inflation indexed bond is, the benefits and risks of investing in such bonds, and many other aspects related to them.

-What is an Inflation Indexed Bond?
+Definition of an Inflation Indexed Bond

 Inflation indexed bonds are meant to protect investors against the risk posed by inflation.
 They are issued by the RBI.
 When you invest in a regular bond, you typically earn a fixed interest on it.